Trauma Therapy

 Schema Therapy is an integrative therapeutic model, with a strong relational emphasis, designed to address unhelpful core beliefs and interpersonal patterns that are causing you difficulties in your life.

 This therapy is designed to provide corrective emotional experiences that facilitate deeper level ‘core’ emotional growth and change.
+A range of therapeutic tools are explored including imagery rescripting, chair-work, and roleplay.

 Create Your Own Website With Webador